 Biale also produces an Atlas Peak Stagecoach Vineyard Zinfandel.
 This vineyard is not known for Zinfandel, nor is it a particular old vineyard, but Robert Biale was able to convince the owner of Stagecoach at the time, Jan Krupp to plant a very small portion of Zinfandel appropriately known as the “Biale Block” using cuttings obtained from Aldo and the Crane vineyards.
 Biale is the only winery to source Zinfandel from this particular vineyard.

-The 2014 Robert Biale Vineyards Atlas Peak Stagecoach Vineyard Zinfandel shows pink, purple in the glass with nice floral aromas including violet and dried rose petal, toasted cedar and raspberry.
-It is certainly more floral then the Varozza Vineyard Zinfandel.
-Shows more red fruit than dark fruit on the palate.
+The 2014 Robert Biale Vineyards Atlas Peak Stagecoach Vineyard Zinfandel shows pink, purple in the glass with pretty floral aromas including violets and dried rose petal accompanied by toasted cedar and raspberry.
+It is certainly more floral than the Varozza Vineyard Zinfandel.
+The palate reveals more red fruit than dark fruit.
 The slightly dusty tannins are balanced with a pleasing lingering acidity showing on the lively finish.

 The 2013 Robert Biale Vineyards Petite Sirah from the Palisades Vineyard (formerly the Carver-Sutro Vineyard) in Calistoga features vines up to 75 years in age.
 Structurally, perhaps this is the closest wine to a Cabernet Sauvignon that Biale produces.
 It shows sweet baking spices on the bouquet, with a noticeably floral component along with fruit characteristics of blackberry and blueberry.
 In addition, the bouquet is somewhat gamey/meaty in nature along with notes of toasted cedar and dusty rock.
 On the palate, the richness of fruit + acid can hold up to the firm and powerful grip of the tannins.
 And earthy or mineral note lingers on the finish.
 Biale also produces a Napa Valley Petite Sirah labeled E.B.A. referencing the wines extra barrel aging (30+ months).